 If you employ more than five people, you must keep a written record of the significant findings of your fire risk assessment.
 You should keep the following:

-- a record of the hazards you have identified, the people at risk, and any action you have taken to address these fire hazards
+- a record of the fire hazards you have identified, the people at risk, and any action you have taken to address these fire hazards

 - an emergency plan designed for your premises, including the action you need to take if there is a fire on your commercial property or nearby